What Is A Good GMAT Score For Your MBA?

 The GMAT consists of four sections: the verbal section, the quantitative section, integrated reasoning and an analytical writing assessment.
 While business schools have access to scores from each section, your all-important score out of 800 is made up of the verbal and quantitative scores only.

-You’ll be given a breakdown of your scores (from 0 to 60) for the verbal and the quantitative sections, and these will be converted to your score out of 800.
+You’ll be given a breakdown of your scores (from 6 to 51, scores below 6 and above 51 are rare) for the verbal and the quantitative sections, and these will be converted to your score out of 800.
 Note that the verbal section is weighted slightly higher in this total score.

 The same scoring system is used for both the traditional test center GMAT and the GMAT Online Exam.